-Thank you to our underwriters for their support of this concert series:
+Thank you to our underwriters for their support of the Riff Generation concert series:

 Geraldine and R.A.
 Barrows Foundation,